nikitavoloboev/data/writing/writing.md

 # Writing
 I love writing.
-Human language, of which I currently know two so far: Russian and English.

-Is incredibly empowering.
+It is incredibly empowering.
 The sheer fact that I can actually put my thoughts onto paper in a way that other people can read and understand is amazing.

 Paul Graham wrote a wonderful article titled [_Write like you talk_](http://www.paulgraham.com/talk.html) and I agree with it wholeheartedly.
 In my opinion these are the main pillars on which I try to build my writing skills upon.